ProductLab-1/.github/profile/README.md

 ## The End Result

-A comprehensive portfolio website for yourself!
+A robust skillset in technical topics that you can immediately apply to your career.
+And if thats not tangible enough, you'll also have a comprehensive portfolio website for yourself!
 Check out the ProductLab-Portfolio-Demo for an example of what you can build.

 ## Navigating ProductLab